Trees

 Perennial Sweet Pea

 These large and vigorous vines are loaded with the typical sweet pea flowers in white, pale pink, or deep pink.
 They come back year after year and set babies to boot.
 Unlike their annual cousins, these sweet peas do not flag in summer heat.
 Unfortunately, they have no scent!
-Considered invasive because of their free-seeding habit.
-1 larger pot at $5 +2 smaller pots at $3 each.
+Considered invasive because of their free-seeding habit. $4.
+Not available 2024.

 Royal Family

 A mix of large annual blooms on sweetly scented 6 ft vines.
 Peggy’s favourite of the annual sweet peas.
-2 pots left.
+Sold out 2024.

 Starry Night Mix

 A mix of highly scented sweet peas from the Old Spice line.
 Dark, rich colours include navy blue, scarlet, deep purple, maroon, and white.
 Vines reach 6 ft in height.
-17 pots left.
+Not available 2024.

 Bulbs and Tubers